spc476/a09/README.txt

 				rather obscure format used by Lennart
 				Benschop.

-		The following options are only used by the TEST backend.
+		The following options are only used when running tests.
-		They are otherwise ignored by other backends.
 The following options can appear inside or outside a .TEST directive unless otherwise specified.
 If they appear outside, it applies to all tests; otherwise it only applies to the test they appear in.

 			.OPT TEST POKE address,byte